pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 y = (int) (x * -3.0/5.0) + y0;
 {% endhighlight %}

-into just five values.
-We need proper measurement to choose our hash function.
+to just five values.
+We need a proper measurement to choose our hash function.

 Measuring hash functions
 ------------------------